weigert/t-pose/README.md

 ### Reading

-`/experiments/`: Smaller programs for testing aspects of the pipeline `/programs/`: Main pipeline for generating scene reconstructions `/resource/`: Just some testing data.
+`/tests/`: Smaller programs for testing aspects of the pipeline `/software/`: Main pipeline for generating scene reconstructions `/resource/`: Just some testing data.
 Not linked to the programs in any way.
-`/output/`: Data output storage folder
 `/source/`: Main header files

 ## Future Work and Improvements